zooniverse/static/README.md

 ## Deployment
 The nginx proxy portion of this repo is deployed to staging on pushes to the master branch via a Github Action.
 Deploys to production occur on pushes to the `production-release` tag and can be initiated via chatops in Slack with `lita deploy static`.

-Ingress application also managed via a `production-ingresses` tag.
-This workflow checks the diff between the currently deployed image and the current head and applies the templates that have changed.
-This tag can be pushed manually or via chatops with the `lita apply ingresses` command.
+Ingress application also managed via a `production-ingresses` tag, which triggers the Apply Ingresses workflow.
+This workflow checks the diff between the hash tagged by the `production-ingress-release` tag and the current head and applies the templates that have changed.
+It then updates the latter tag to indicate the updates have been made.
+The `production-ingreses` tag can be pushed manually or via chatops with the `lita apply ingresses` command.